Security

 , which may cause data to leave your machine

-You should evaluate those commands accordingly and stop your editor/assistant from running them if they are a concern.
-All other data is directly handled by your editor/assistant.
+You should evaluate those commands accordingly and stop their execution if they are a concern.